 Productboard also uses Rewatch’s Slack integration to make sharing recordings even more seamless.
-Ruzicka appreciates how easy it is to link a video collection in Rewatch to a specific Slack channel.
+Tomas appreciates how easy it is to link a video collection in Rewatch to a specific Slack channel.
 That way, teammates get notified automatically about new videos they should check out.

-“We use Rewatch to save and share company-wide meetings, including Engineering All-Hands,” says Ruzicka.
+“We use Rewatch to save and share company-wide meetings, including Engineering All-Hands,” says Tomas.
 “Now when someone misses All-Hands, the link to Rewatch automatically gets posted to our #eng-general channel in Slack and anyone can quickly search the transcript for the keyword or topic they want to know about.”

 Speeding up onboarding for new engineering hires